GothenburgBitFactory/tw.org/content/docs/hooks_guide.md

 ## Distribute

 With your hook script complete, will you be sharing your script?
-It\'s optional of course, but if you do, consider a license and copyright, establish a web presence so it can be found and downloaded, perhaps put contact info in the script so you can be told of problems, then tell people about it.
+It's optional of course, but if you do, consider a license and copyright, establish a web presence so it can be found and downloaded, perhaps put contact info in the script so you can be told of problems, then tell people about it.

-You can tell us about your hook script, because we\'d like to list it on the [Tools](/tools) page, along with many others.
+You can tell us about your hook script, because we'd like to list it on the [Tools](/tools) page, along with many others.